stevehunt70/project_interactive_todo_list/readme.md

 *. created with a header of project
 *. an input box for the user to type in their task
-*. add task button which takes task and puts it into an unordered list below *.
+*. add task button which takes task and puts it into an unordered list below *. function allowing to hit enter rather than the Add Task button *.
 Edit Delte and Complete buttons added

 ## button on click functions